 Students produce both a solo and ensemble performance.
 Performances may be on any instrument and in any style, with the teacher guiding the student in their choice of music.
 Students also produce two compositions; one free composition set by the student and one composition to a brief set by the exam board.
-They may compose their pieces using music technology such as GarageBand or Sibelius notation software.
+They may compose their pieces using music technology software such as GarageBand, Logic Pro, MuseScore or Sibelius notation software.